richardanaya/wasm-module/README.md

 # webidl-loader
 * let people simply write front end in web assembly without javascript knowledge
 * expose [Web IDL](https://heycam.github.io/webidl/) ( functions to manipulate browser DOM, write to console, etc. ) to web assembly as close to host bindings spec in technology agnostic way
+* this project is uber alpha and I only have console binding exposed for now! the plan is to expose progressively from `.webidl` files using a generator tool inside this project.

 # HelloWorld
 Let's load a web assembly module called `helloworld.wasm` and call `main`: